 Lewes Neighbourhood Plan

 A Neighbourhood Plan for Lewes was adopted as policy (“made”), in April 2019, by the planning authority for Lewes – South Downs National Park Authority.
 The Plan is based upon contributions of visitors to our exhibitions and workshops over the last three years and the work done by the community representatives who form our steering group.
 Policies on themes such as transport and protection of the town’s heritage; potential sites for new homes and ideas for design, with supporting arguments, have been refined in light of YOUR comments following various periods of consultation etc. We have also consulted with statutory bodies such as Lewes District Council; East Sussex County Council; South Downs National Park Authority; the Environment Agency; Natural England; Historic England and others

-Thank you to all those who contributed – your feedback has informed the production of a Neighbourhood Plan that will help us to influence decisions on the development of Lewes up to 2030 and beyond.
+Thank you to all those who contributed – your feedback has informed the production of a Neighbourhood Plan that will help us to influence decisions on the development of Lewes up to 2033.